Exact Floquet dynamics of strongly damped driven quantum systems

 For Gaussian baths this function can be expressed in terms of local two-point correlation functions \cite{Gribben2022Oct, albarelli2024Pseudomode}, which we can efficiently determine for arbitrary evolution times with our influence functional approach.
 We stress that obtaining accurate correlation functions is challenging using master equations, already in absence of any driving \cite{koyanagi2024Classical, keeling2025Process}.
 We consider here specifically the heat current density averaged over one driving period

 In the quasi-stationary regime $t\rightarrow\infty$ this averaged current density is independent of the observation time.
 In our simulations we first determine the stationary state from the leading eigenvector of the Floquet propagator $Q_\mathrm{F}$ and then evolve the relevant correlation functions with the help of the micro-motion propagators $Q_n$.
 Further details on computing this quantity are provided in the End Matter.
 We display examples for heat current densities in Fig.~\ref{fig:heat_current}.
 The upper panel shows heat currents in the longitudinal driving case for different driving frequencies.
 As expected, for larger driving frequencies the heat currents decreases as the system is closer to an effective equilibrium.
 Transport is amplified at resonant frequencies $n\omega_d\pm \Omega$.
 For transversal driving, the heat current density exhibits features reminiscent of resonance fluorescence, where coherent scattering yields a delta peak at the driving frequency, while inelastic processes produce a Mollow-triplet structure with sidebands shifted by the Rabi frequency \cite{wallsBook}, here equal to the driving amplitude $\epsilon_d$.
-Our strong-coupling analysis likewise shows delta peaks at integer multiples of $\omega_d$, corresponding to resonant energy transport with finite total heat (computed exactly, see End Matter).
-Around each multiple $n\omega_d$, most prominently for $n=1$, we find a broadened central peak and sidebands near $\omega_d \pm \epsilon_d$, qualitatively reflecting the Mollow triplet despite the non-Markovian, strongly coupled regime.
+Our exact calculations likewise show delta peaks at odd multiples of $\omega_d$, corresponding to resonant energy transport with finite total heat (computed exactly, see End Matter).
+Around each multiple $n\omega_d$, most prominently for $n=1$, we find a broadened central peak and sidebands near $\omega_d \pm \epsilon_d$, qualitatively reflecting the Mollow triplet.

 \paragraph*{Driving-assisted entanglement stabilization} As a second application, we investigate environment-mediated entanglement generation in a driven two-spin-boson model.
 We consider two uncoupled qubits ${A}$ and ${B}$ interacting with a common bosonic environment through the coupling operator $S=\frac{1}{2} (\sigma_z^A + \sigma_z^B)$.
 Additionally, we include a local transversal driving to both qubits